jdrichards-pursuit/week-5.1-python-theory/employee_performance_challenge.md

 The employee performance dataset is stored in a CSV file named `employee_performance.csv` in the `data` directory.

+**Note:** If you can't remember how to complete any of the steps, check out the [Pandas Basics Tutorial](./pandas_basics.ipynb) for a refresher.
+Try not to use AI for this, use the documentation for [Pandas](https://pandas.pydata.org/docs/) or do the research online.
+If you do use AI, create prompts that check for understanding and avoid simply giving you the answer.

 ## Steps:

 ### 1. Load the Data: